dbevzenko/computation-expressions-workshop/exercises/01_OptionBuilder.md

 val actual : int option = Some 10
 ```

 > **Observation:** the `maybe` instance is an object instance.
-While F# is a functional-first language, it also supports the .NET object model.
-Computation Expressions leverage this object model, and this can lead to some interesting possibilities we'll investigate later in the workshop.
+While F# is a functional-first language,
+>it also supports the .NET object model.
+Computation Expressions leverage this object model, and this can
+>lead to some interesting possibilities we'll investigate later in the workshop.

 ## Executing without Returning

-F# is not a pure functional language, meaning you can perform side-effects like writing to the file system without returning a value indicating something like that happened.
-We looked briefly at `Async` earlier and will look at another CE that can make this explicit, but you may not want or need that.
+F# is not a pure functional language, meaning you can perform side-effects like writing to the file system
+without returning a value indicating something like that happened.
+We looked briefly at `Async` earlier and
+we will look at another CE that can make this explicit, but you may not want or need that.

 Let's look at a case where you want to write a file to the file system if a path was provided and the path directory exists: